Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 I'm seeing a lot of "experts" on the internet advising against beer traps.
 Beer traps have always been successful for me.
 You take small containers such as bowls, bury them in your garden up to the rim and then fill them with beer.
 The smell of the beer attracts slugs and snails.
 They crawl in and drown.
 I just empty mine out into my composter each day and rebury and refill for the night.
 I've trapped up to a dozen slugs per bowl per night.

-If you have the time and patience, you can pick slugs and snails in your garden.
-During the day, you will hunt for them under leaves and other garden debris.
-At night, you want to use a flashlight to pick them off your plants.
-If the "ick" factor is too much, wear gloves or use tongs to pick them up.
+If you have the time and patience, you can pick slugs and snails off the plants in your garden.
+During the day, you can hunt for them under leaves and other garden debris.
+At night, you want to use a flashlight to find and pick them off your plants.
+If you are like me and don't want to touch them, wear gloves or use tongs to pick them up.
 You can either bag them or squish them or both and dispose of them in your garbage or composter.

 Poultry such as chickens, ducks and geese love to eat slugs and snails.
-If you raise poultry, or have a neighbor who is willing to lend you their poultry for a few hours in the evening, you can set up a temporary pen around your garden and allow them to help themselves to an evening snack.
+If you raise poultry, or have a neighbor who is willing to lend you their flock for a few hours in the evening, you can set up a temporary pen around your garden and allow them to help themselves to an evening snack.
+As a bonus, the poultry droppings will fertilize your garden while they are ridding your plants of pests.

 An infestation of slugs and snails can destroy your garden.
 There are some simple, organic methods of getting rid of them.